Archbishop's Awards and Examinations

 The Lanfranc Award for Education and Scholarship

 The Lanfranc Award for Education and Scholarship was first awarded by Archbishop Justin Welby in March 2016.
 It is named after Lanfranc, Archbishop of Canterbury from 1070 to 1089, who was a scholar and teacher.
-It design incorporates an open book.
+It design incorporates an open bible.

 The Langton Award for Community Service

 The Langton Award for Community Service was first awarded by Archbishop Justin Welby in March 2016 for outstanding contribution to the community in accordance with the Church’s teaching.
-It is named after Stephen Langton, Archbishop of Canterbury from 1207 to 1228, who worked for the political independence of England and acted as a leader and spokesman for the barons, who demanded that King Henry confirm the Magna Carta.
+It is named after Stephen Langton, Archbishop of Canterbury from 1207 to 1228, who worked for the political independence of England, acted as a leader and spokesman for the barons, and who demanded that King Henry confirm the Magna Carta.
 Its pierced design unites the symbol of the Cross with the image of the city.

-The Cranmer Award for Worship
+The Thomas Cranmer Award for Worship

 The Cranmer Award for Worship was first awarded by Archbishop Justin Welby in March 2016.
 It is named after Thomas Cranmer, Archbishop of Canterbury from 1533 to 1555, who wrote the Book of Common Prayer.
 It recognises outstanding contributions to all aspects of worship in the Church, including both words and music.
 It shows the words ‘Kyrie’ and a musical stave.